klardotsh/klar.sh/www/src/contact.md

   fit within two or three IRC messages, it almost certainly needs to be an email instead.

-- By marine VHF radio: I sail S/V [Cloudy Day](/cloudy-day.html) around the Salish Sea of Washington State and British Columbia; if you spot such a vessel in your AIS targets with a US-issued MMSI starting with `3682`, please feel free to call.
-If I'm not busy and I'm feeling social, I'll probably pick up :)

 - If you want to hit me up on <a rel="me" href="//merveilles.town/@klardotsh">Mastodon</a>, go for it.
 Similar guidelines about message length apply as with IRC, but I tend to be decent